 When your child pushes you away, won’t let you hold them or even come near them, they still need to know that they’re emotionally held and cared for.
 No matter how cold the atmosphere, there’s always a way to bring back some warmth, perhaps with a sympathetic smile or a kind gesture like kindly offering to get them a drink.

 When children struggle to cope with their feelings, they easily become angry and blame those they feel closest to.
 Parents and caregivers can easily feel unfairly blamed; they then blame their child and either threaten, plead or reason to no avail.
 A chain reaction of blame and rejection ensues and both parent and child push each other further and further apart.
 Parents understandably feel hurt, rejected and criticized when ignored or verbally or physically attacked.
-The parent's feelings are understandable, yet when they react from this hurt place, they’re more likely to take action they later regret and are less likely to resolve the unmet needs driving the behaviour.
+The parent's feelings are understandable, yet when they react from this hurt place, they’re more likely to do or say that which take they later regret and are less likely to truly resolve the unmet needs driving the behaviour.
 A battle ensues between two hurt child-like people, one taller than the other!

 Traditionally, acting out behaviour in child and parent has been viewed as something to be controlled, without care or consideration of the underlying hurt feelings and unmet needs.
 Yet, for a response to be truly constructive, it needs to be influenced by empathy for oneself and one’s child.